HousedHorse/reli2732-final/questions.md

 1. A Buddhist relic is a piece of the Buddha's body.
     - A) True
     - B) False
-1. Stupas house pieces of the Buddha's body and pieces of the Arhat's bodies as well.
+1. Stupas house pieces of the Buddha's body and pieces of the Arhats' bodies as well.
     - A) True
     - B) False
 1. A Buddha only comes once every thousand years.